todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 # Programming for ComputerCard

-ComputerCard is designed for processing of audio signals (with bandwidths up to ~20kHz) at low latency.
-To do this, ComputerCard calculates audio samples individually, calling the users `ProcessSample()` function at 48kHz.
-The 'ProcessSample()' function for one sample must finish before the next sample is due, meaning that the user's code for each sample must execute in ~20μs.
+ComputerCard is designed to allow audio signals (with bandwidths up to ~20kHz) to be processed at low latency.
+To do this, the computations for each sample must be calculated individually, by calling the users `ProcessSample()` function at 48kHz.
+The `ProcessSample()` function for one sample must finish before the one for the next sample starts, meaning that the user's code for each sample must execute in 1/48000th of a second, or ~20μs.
+This is perfectly feasible on the RP2040, but requires some attention to code performance.
+Specifically;

-ComputerCard can of course be used for programs using pulse/CV signals only - but, the fixed 48kHz sample rate means that these programs still need to abide by the same stringent audio timing requirements.

-The RP2040 microcontroller in the Computer is a 133MHz dual-core chip, with hardware multiplier but no hardware floating point support.
-Given these specifications, the ~20μs-per-sample limit has several consequences:

-1. most calculations must be done with integers, rather than floating point.
+1. for most cards, calculations must be done with integers rather than floating point.
-2. relatively expensive calculations must be split between `ProcessSample` calls to ensure than no one call goes above the maximum duration.
-3. USB communication must be processed on a different core of the RP2040 to the audio
+2. relatively lengthy calculations must be done on a different RP2040 core to the audio, or split between `ProcessSample` calls to ensure than no one call goes above the maximum duration.
+In particular, USB handling must be on a different core.
-4. Particularly for larger programs, it may be necessary to force the code called by `ProcessSample` into RAM, so that delays in fetching of code from the flash card do not cause `ProcessSample()` to exceed its allowed time.
+3. Particularly for larger programs, it may be necessary to force the code called by `ProcessSample` into RAM, so that delays in fetching of code from the flash card do not cause `ProcessSample()` to exceed its allowed time.

 We'll discuss each of these below

 ## 1. Integer calculations

-Native integer calculations on the RP2040 - that is, addition, subtraction and multiplication of at most 32-bit numbers - are around [35 times faster](https://forums.raspberrypi.com/viewtopic.php?t=308794#p1848188) than the software-emulated floating point equivalents.
+Floating-point operations on the RP2040 are software emulated, and are around [35 times slower](https://forums.raspberrypi.com/viewtopic.php?t=308794#p1848188) than the native 32-bit integer addition, subtraction and multiplication.

 At the specified 133MHz clock rate, floating point operations take around 500ns, allowing at most 40 (in practice, likely rather fewer) per sample.
-Even a single call to more complicated floating point functions such as `sin` is too expensive to run every sample.
-For this reason, ComputerCard does not use floating-point variables.
+Even a single call to more complicated floating point functions such as `sin` takes too long to run in the `ProcessSample` function.
+For this reason, the ComputerCard API does not use floating-point variables.

 Since the Computer uses a 12-bit DAC, the approach I have taken instead is to use signed 16-bit integers to store signals, but usually signed 32-bit integers (`int32_t`, as defined in the `cstdint` header) to process them.
 The hardware integer multiply on the RP2040 makes many such operations very efficient.